Pensacola Museum of Art: History

-Collections
+In July 2016, the Pensacola Museum of Art transferred ownership to the University of West Florida.

+Since 2001, the museum has been accredited by the American Alliance of Museums.

+Collection

 Establishment of the Museum’s permanent collection began soon after incorporation in 1954.

-The museum's permanent collections focus on 20th century, modern and contemporary art, including painting, sculpture and works on paper.
-The museum also features decorative arts collections of European and American glass and African tribal art.
+The museum's permanent collection is centered on 20th century, modern and contemporary art, including painting, sculpture and works on paper.
+The PMA additionally has holdings of decorative arts of European and American glass and African tribal art in its collection.

 The collection contains 20th and 21st century works by artists such as Alexander Calder, Andy Warhol, Pablo Picasso, Leonard Baskin, Salvador Dalí, Thomas Hart Benton, Louis Comfort Tiffany and Käthe Kollwitz.
 Other artists in the collection include John Marin, Miriam Schapiro, Fairfield Porter, Hunt Slonem, Alex Katz, Lynda Benglis, Milton Avery and Alexander Calder.